 The EEO-1 report is an annual government survey that’s used to collect workforce data from private employers.
 The Equal Employment Opportunity Commission (EEOC) and other federal agencies use the collected data to identify employment patterns, such as the representation of women and minorities in organizations, and to ultimately combat discrimination.
-Over the years, there have been a lot of changes to EEO-1 requirements.

 Who is required to file the EEO-1 report?